M33rschaum/technical-writing-portfolio/publications/README.md

 <details>
 <summary><strong>Abstract</strong></summary>

-This paper presents a web application prototype built on a permissioned blockchain platform for secure and traceable data exchange.
-The application enables users to upload, verify, and retrieve documents with blockchain validation, ensuring transparency and integrity across distributed nodes.
+The paper presents a web application for smart crop production data exchange, integrating the Antelope blockchain and the Interplanetary File System (IPFS).
+Using smart contracts, the platform enables secure data storage, file sharing, and token transfers, ensuring transaction transparency and security.
+Designed with open-source solutions, it allows authentication via blockchain accounts or standard wallets like Anchor.
+Future development focuses on performance, scalability, and security testing to evolve the platform into a fully decentralized application (dApp).
 </details>

 ---